 - Possibility to succeed in his/her course endeavours.

-- Applicant’ s English language skills (language and literacy) will be assessed.
+- Applicant’ s English language skills will be assessed.
 If student has a satisfactory score in IELTS, TOEFL or PTE Academic, the applicant will be admitted to his/her chosen course.
 Refer to the Policy on Assessing English Language Proficiency (International Students)

-- In a situation where the student can demonstrate that he or she can communicate in English but cannot produce any formal English qualification as described above, then the student will be required to complete an English language test in Melbourne.
+- In a situation where the student can demonstrate that he or she can communicate in English but cannot produce any formal English qualification as described above, then the student will be required to complete an English language test.

 - Details of the student entered into the student management system.